Some of the links on this site are affiliate links.

 - Only accredited investors can invest with Farmland LP.

-- Currently, only the Farmland LP REIT is taking on new investors.
+- Currently, only the Vital Farmland REIT is taking on new investors.

-- The Farmland LP REIT requires a minimum investment of $50,000.
+- The Vital Farmland REIT requires a minimum investment of $50,000.

 - Since its inception, Farmland LP has consistently outperformed expectations for the fund.